Pope Paul Catholic Primary School

 We strive to establish and maintain an ethos and culture where school staff, visitors and parents feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.

-We seek to ensure that if children are worried, they know adults in the school can be approached.
+We seek to ensure children know that there are adults in the school whom they can approach if they are worried.

 We work to ensure that children, who have additional/unmet needs are supported appropriately.
 This could include referrals to Early Help Services or Child Protection Contacts to specialist services if they are a child in need or have been / are at risk of being abused and neglected.

 We consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE Part two:93 2021
+Refer to KCSiE Part two:2022

 Staff members working with children are advised to maintain an attitude of ‘it could happen here’ and ‘it could be happening to this child’, where safeguarding is concerned.
 When concerned about the welfare of a child, staff members will always act in the interests of the child.